-Content warning: mentions of racism and colonial violence
+Content warning: themes of racism and colonial violence

 I speak to you from generations much after yours, and